Get money-saving tips in your inbox.

 This article has been updated from a previous version.

-It’s no secret that Canada’s housing market is feeling the effects of high inflation and Bank of Canada’s eight successive interest rate hikes.
+It’s no secret that Canada’s housing market is feeling the effects of high inflation and Bank of Canada’s nine successive interest rate hikes.

 Home Buyers' Amount